tocororo/iroko-cris-ui/CodeFlattened_Output/iroko-ui-pwa_flattened.md

 import { VocabulariesComponent } from './pages/vocabularies/vocabularies.component';
 import { SearchResultsComponent } from './pages/search-results/search-results.component';
 import { NodeViewComponent } from './pages/node-view/node-view.component';
+import { AboutComponent } from './pages/about/about.component'; // Add this import

 export const routes: Routes = [
   {